 Staying in a Hotel After Travelling

-- practising proper coughing and sneezing etiquette (into the bend of your elbow);
+- Practice proper coughing and sneezing etiquette (into the bend of your elbow).

-- avoiding large crowds and practising social distancing (do not shake hands, hug or kiss, keeping a distance of at least 2 arms lengths from others).
+- Avoiding large crowds and practice physical distancing (do not shake hands, hug or kiss, keeping a distance of at least 2 metres from others).